The six operations in topology: Introduction

 We try to outline the key ingredients in our paper that allow us to work with non-presentable coefficients.
-As we explained above, the main difficulty lies in showing the existence of the pullback functor $\pb{f}_{\cate{C}}$.
-The main tool we employ to carry out this purpose is Lurie's tensor product of cocomplete $\infty$-categories as defined in [Lur17, 4.8.1]: in particular, a property of this tensor product that we will use over and over is that it preserves adjunctions between cocontinous functors (see Remark \ref{tensoringadj}).
-We show in Lemma \ref{tensstcocont} that it restricts to a monoidal structure for $\cate{C}\text{ocont}^{st}_{\infty}$ (i.e the $\infty$-category of stable cocomplete $\infty$-categories with cocontinous funtors between them) and observe in Corollary \ref{coshsttens} that the model of $\cate{K}$-sheaves (see [Lur09, Theorem 7.3.4.9]) implies that $\Sh{X}{\spectra}$ is a strongly dualizable object in $\cate{C}\text{ocont}^{st}_{\infty}$.
-Hence, we get an equivalence
+As we explained above, the main difficulty lies in showing the existence of the pullback functor $\pb{f}_{\C}$.
+The main tool we employ to carry out this purpose is Lurie's tensor product of cocomplete $\infty$-categories as defined in \cite[4.8.1]{lurie2017higher}: in particular, a property of this tensor product that we will use over and over is that it preserves adjunctions between cocontinuous functors (see \Cref{tensoringadj}).
+We show in \Cref{tensstcocont} that it restricts to a symmetric monoidal structure on $\Cocont^{st}_{\infty}$ (i.e the $\infty$-category of stable cocomplete $\infty$-categories with cocontinuous funtors between them) and use it to formulate the following theorem. \begin{theorem}[\cref{shsptensCtoshC}] Let $\C$ be a stable bicomplete $\infty$-category, and let $X$ be a locally compact Hausdorff space.
+Then there is an equivalence